-(a) No credit is allowed under this section against any employer withholding taxes imposed by article twenty-one of this chapter.
+(a) No credit is allowed under this section against any employer withholding taxes imposed by §11-21-1 et seq. of this code.

-(b) If the tax credit allowed under this article in any taxable year exceeds the sum of the taxes enumerated in subsection (b), (c) or (d), section seven of this article for that taxable year, the excess may be applied against those taxes, in the order and manner stated in section seven of this article, for succeeding taxable years until the earlier of the following:
+(b) If the tax credit allowed under this article in any taxable year exceeds the sum of the taxes enumerated in subsections (b), (c), or (d) of §11-13X-7 of this code, for that taxable year, the excess may be applied against those taxes, in the order and manner stated in §11-13X-7 of this code, for succeeding taxable years until the earlier of the following:

 (1) The full amount of the excess tax credit is used;